huibschoots/huibschoots.github.io/_posts/1970-09-15-list-books.md

 17. Made to Stick – Dan Heath & Chip Heath
 18. The Black Swan – Nassim Nicholas Taleb
 19. Crucial Conversations: Tools for Talking When Stakes Are High - Kerry Patterson, Joseph Grenny, Ron McMillan, Al Switzler
-20. Expolore it! - Elisabeth Hendrickson
+20. Explore it! - Elisabeth Hendrickson

 Also see my list of books for software testers here.